Mardoqueu/insta-v1/README.md

+Clone do Instagram

--use Firebase for database and storage
+➣use Firebase for database and storage

--style with Tailwind CSS
+➣style with Tailwind CSS

--authenticate using next-auth
+➣authenticate using next-auth

--apply like and comment functionality
+➣apply like and comment functionality

--add upload functionality and use Image tag of nextjs
+➣add upload functionality and use Image tag of nextjs

 ![Screenshot_7](https://user-images.githubusercontent.com/11077068/187270911-fa02053c-3cef-43bf-a844-715ab3257ceb.png)